 The Cosmo Cinema opened on 18th May 1939 with Raimu and Fernandel in "Un Carnet de Bal"(Dance Ticket).
 It was the largest and the only purpose built art house cinema in Britain outside London’s West End.
 It was built for George Singleton who operated the Singleton circuit of cinemas in Scotland and was the last cinema to be built in central Glasgow before the the beginning of World War II.

-Designed in a splendid mix of Art Deco and Art Moderne styles by architect James McKissack, the Cosmo Cinema was his final cinema design.
+Designed in a splendid mix of Art Deco and Art Moderne styles by architect James McKissack who was assisted by architect W.J.
+Anderson due to McKissack’s ill-health.
+The Cosmo Cinema was James McKissack’s final cinema design.
 Seating was provided for 850 in stalls and circle levels.
-Programming was based on the famous Acamemy Cinema, Oxford Street, London which was always considered the UK’s top art house cinema.
+Programming was based on the famous Academy Cinema, Oxford Street, London which was always considered the UK’s top art house cinema.

 On 21st July 1988, Historic Scotland designated the Cosmo Cinema a Grade B Listed building.